Lake Wakatipu

 Practical Notes

+Queenstown is expensive, particularly for accommodation.
+Book well in advance in summer (December through February) and ski season (July through August).
 Card payments are universal.
-Tipping is not mandatory in New Zealand but increasingly common at 10 percent in restaurants.
+Tipping is not mandatory in New Zealand but increasingly standard at 10 percent in restaurants.